asgardeo/asgardeo-tomcat-saml-agent/io.asgardeo.tomcat.saml.agent.sample/src/main/resources/configuration-catalog.md

 **Property Name:** `skipURIs`

-**Description:** This parameter may include URIs that need not be secured.
-Multiple URIs can be set using comma separated values.
+**Description:** This parameter includes URIs that need not be secured.
+Multiple URIs can be set using comma-separated values.

 **Sample:**